Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.
+- The Tigers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers' 4.55 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.54).

-- Tigers pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Skubal makes the start for the Tigers, his 10th of the season.
-He is 3-2 with a 4.06 ERA and 50 strikeouts in 44 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.